newt0/gatsbybootcamp-transcription/8.Gatsby Data with GraphQL/chapter8.md

 So, yes, we're using Gatsby and we're working with `html`, CSS and `React`, and we're also getting a version of our site up and running.
 Now we're not deploying it to production.
 We're running it in development, but it's the same idea, and we'll get to the deploy stage a little bit later in the bootcamp, the only thing we haven't touched on is what's up above the data sources for your Gatsby site.
 So where does your data come from?
-When it's not typed directly inside of a `React` component?
+When it's not typed directly inside of a `React component`?
 It could come from a CMS like `Contentful` or `Wordpress`.
 It could come from files on the filesystem in the form of markdown blog posts.
 It could come from any third party data source, such as a custom API you've created.
 So this is what makes Gatsby really powerful.